4.3: Structures Formed by Bidirectional, Oscillatory, and/or Fluctuating Flows

 Heterolithic Bedding

 As the name implies, heterolithic bedding contains alternations of sand and mud.
-This feature indicates fluctuations in flow velocity and is most commonly formed in tidal regimes where water is moving as tide is coming and out and calm at high and low tide.
-In addition to fluctuations in flow velocity, many examples have ripple cross-laminae that indicate reversing flow … a trait that, if present, supports the tidal interpretation.
+This feature indicates fluctuations in flow velocity and is most commonly formed in tidal regimes where water is moving rapidly during rising and falling tide and calm at high and low tide.
+In addition to fluctuations in flow velocity, many examples have ripple cross-laminae that indicate reversing flow - a trait that, if present, supports the tidal interpretation.

 Four main types of heterolithic bedding are recognized: